Roundworm - Treating a roundworm infection

 Roundworm infection can be successfully treated using one of a number of medicines.

 The three main medicines are:

 Mebendazole is recommended for treating roundworm infections in adults and children over one year of age.

-Mebendazole works by stopping the roundworms from being able to make use of glucose (sugar).
+Mebendazole works by stopping the roundworms from using glucose (sugar).
 Without glucose, the cells of the roundworms lose their energy supply and quickly die.

 A three-day course of mebendazole is usually recommended.
-This involves taking a tablet of mebendazole twice a day.
+This involves taking one tablet twice a day.

 The most common side effect of mebendazole is stomach pain.
 Less common side effects include:

-Piperazine is recommended for babies aged 3-11 months.
+Piperazine is recommended for babies aged three to 11 months.
 It is available as a powder that you dissolve in water.
 Most children only require a single dose.

 Side effects of piperazine can include: